 For the first several years money was scarce and the going difficult.
 Beyond the two principals, the company managed to employ only four additional workers, two turners and two apprentices, all of whom initially worked for shares in the business.
 Slowly but surely over its first decade the firm of Dümler & Breiden began to prosper, in large part due to the growing recognition of Peter Dümlers artistic talents and his unique ability to produce contemporary designs reflecting Germanys rich history and ceramics traditions.
 By 1893 the D&B workforce had expanded to forty-five employees, and planning was underway for an 1895 move to expanded facilities that were to include not only more room for production, but also a showroom and housing for the growing families of both company founders.

 It was in 1893, with the company now firmly established on the Westerwald landscape, that the picture in Figure 1 was taken, depicting one of the highlights of the companys year.
 First published in a 1983 brochure produced on the occasion of D&Bs 100th anniversary, it depicts Dümler, Breiden, members of their respective families and a handful of company employees showing off a huge 2.1-meter tall Schaukanne (exhibition jug) of the old German type, quite possibly the largest ceramic vessel that had been produced up to that time, and made for one of the largest breweries in the world in the USA.
 Peter Dümler sits in the front row on the left side of the photo with his wife Bertha standing behind him and his son Paul to his right (more about Bertha and Paul below).
 Similarly situated on the right side is Albert Breiden, along with his wife Bertha (née Dümler, Peters sister).
-Sadly, the name of the brewery that purchased this remarkable piece has been lost over time and, if it survived, its whereabouts is currently unknown.
-Kurt Seng, Dümlers great grandson, believes the purchaser was Anheuser-Busch, so perhaps it still exists, sitting forgotten somewhere in an A-B warehouse.
+The the name of the brewery that purchased this remarkable piece has been lost over time, but the Schaukanne itself surprisingly resurfaced in early 2020, sadly with extensive damage and, as this is written, is in the process of being restored.